harsh-kaushal/UGV-DTU_ROS_Stack/Scripts/lanes_to_rviz/readme.md

 1. The RCos(theta) i.e the distance in the longitudional direction is converted according to the exponential function, explained above.
-2. The RSin(theta) i.e the distance in lateral direction is not so important in the near field and a linear curve will be a fairly good approximation, so it is converted linearly according to pixel to actual distances ratio. if plotted it looks like
+2. The RSin(theta) i.e the distance in lateral direction is not so important in the near field and a linear curve will be a fairly good approximation, so it is converted linearly according to pixel to actual distances ratio. \
+   If plotted it should looks something like.
   ![](Images/actual_polar.png)